Amortized Safe Active Learning for Real-Time Data Acquisition: Pretrained Neural Policies From Simulated Nonparametric Functions: Experiments

-We first study our approach on standard unconstrained AL tasks, which can be achieved by training on the objective $\mathcal{I}$~\crefp{eq-gp_logprob_reduction_objective} and removing the safety samples from the generative process in~\cref{alg-asal_training} (see Appendix~\cref{alg-aal_training} for a cleaner version of unconstrained training).
-We compare our amortized AL (AAL) method against (i) GP AL: AL with a standard GP, GP trained with Type II maximum likelihood (ii) AGP AL: AL with amortized GP (AGP) proposed by~\citet{Bitzer2023amortized_gp}, where GP hyperparameters are not trained but inferred (iii) Random: random selection criterion and (iv) DAD: amortized Bayesian experimental design proposed by~\citet{foster_dad_2021}~\crefp{appendix-objective_details-DAD}.
-We run experiments on 2 benchmark functions and 3 real-world problems: Sin function (dimension $D=1$), Branin function ($D=2$), Airline dataset ($D=1$), Langley Glide-Back Booster dataset (LGBB, $D=2$), and Airfoil dataset ($D=5$).
+We first study our AAL on standard unconstrained AL tasks by training on the objective $\mathcal{I}$~\crefp{eq-gp_logprob_reduction_objective} and removing the safety samples from the generative process in~\cref{alg-asal_training} (see~\cref{alg-aal_training} for a cleaner version of unconstrained training).
+We compare AAL against (i) ALINE~\citep{huang2025aline}; (ii) DAD: amortized BED~\citep{foster_dad_2021}; (iii) PFN AL: AL where the model is a PFN~\citep{mueller2022pfn} pretrained on our GP data; (iv) TabPFN AL: AL where the model is the TabPFN foundation model~\citep{hollmann2025tabpfn}; (v) AGP AL: AL with amortized GP (AGP,~\citealt{Bitzer2023amortized_gp}), where GP hyperparameters are not trained but inferred; (vi) GP AL: AL with a vanilla GP (trained on Type II maximum likelihood); (vii) SVGP AL: AL with sparse variational GP~\citep{pmlr-v5-titsias09a,hensman2013gaussian,hensman2015mcmc}, where the distribution is approximated with 15 inducing variables (ivs, pseudo data); (viii) MGP AL: AL with mixture of vanilla GPs~ \citep{riis2023mgp_bal}; (ix) Random: random selection criterion.
+We provide details and deployment complexities in~\cref{appendix-experiment_details-deployment_algs_baselines,appendix-experiment_details-gp_modeling}.
+We run experiments on 2 benchmark functions and 3 real-world datasets: Sin function (1D), Branin function (2D), Airline dataset (1D), Langley Glide-Back Booster dataset (LGBB, 2D), and Airfoil dataset (5D).